arahi7860/sql-intro/readme.md

 SELECT * FROM books JOIN authors ON books.author_id = authors.id;
 SELECT * FROM books JOIN authors ON books.author_id = authors.id WHERE authors.nationality = 'United States of America';
 ```
+### Join Style
+While the `JOIN`s above work just fine, it's a best practice to explicitly state
+the kind of join you are using to avoid any kind of unexpected behavior.
+Per the [style guide](https://docs.telemetry.mozilla.org/concepts/sql_style.html#joins) has a section on this.

 ### You Do: Books and Authors (15 min / 1:25)